Nerixyz/rewards/README.md

 **Admin only**

-- `::debug channel ?name` Print debug infos about a channel.
+- `::debug channel ?name` Print debug info about a channel.
-- `::debug platoforms` Check if the auth-tokens for the platforms are still valid.
+- `::debug platforms` Check if the auth-tokens for the platforms are still valid.
 - `::debug edit <name>` Add the admin as editor.
 - `::debug rmedit <name>` Remove the admin as editor.
+- `::debug sync ?name` Sync rewards with Twitch.

 # Development